gosu/releasy/README.md

         o.wrapper = "../osx_app/RubyGosu App.app"
         o.icon = "media/icon.icns"

-        # If you use Bundler and you don't want to include your :development gems
+        # If you use Bundler and you don't want to include your :development gems :-
         o.gemspecs = Bundler.definition.specs_for([:default])
-        # Alternative if you don't use Bundler:
+        # Alternative if you don't use Bundler :-
         # o.gemspecs = Gem.loaded_specs.values
       end
       p.add_output :source